 2) Famous food from Colombia?

-Sudado de Pollo (which is a chicken stew) is one of the single most popular dishes in Colombian homes: it’s usually served with white rice on the side so it soaks up the flavorful sauce of the chicken.
-Arepas, a type of bread made from cornmeal, is a very basic side to any Colombian dish (they also make them in Venezuela).
-And for dessert: Arroz con Coco – a coconut rice pudding, topped with lemon zest and cinnamon.
+Sudado de Pollo (chicken stew) is one of the single most popular dishes in Colombian homes.
+It’s usually served with white rice on the side so it soaks up the flavorful sauce.
+Arepas are a type of bread made from cornmeal, is a very basic side to any Colombian dish (they also make them in Venezuela), and can be filled with anything.
+And for dessert: Arroz con Coco – a coconut rice pudding, topped with lime zest and cinnamon.